 The purpose of this Seminar is to provide a broad forum in which the important but under-studied relationship of friendship can be studied, discussed, challenged, and ultimately enriched – from a variety of religious perspectives.
 Friendship is a relationship that is essential for flourishing.
 In times ripe with division and conflict, we assert that the study of friendship contributes towards furthering religious understanding and dialogue.
 Friendship as a religious topic, broadly and creatively defined, touches on matters of faith, ecclesiology, anthropology, history, politics, philosophy, ethics, race, gender, sex, class, and economics among others.

-We welcome papers that explore friendship from different disciplines and theological/religious perspectives, and are open to a variety of methodological approaches.
-Papers from the Seminar are eligible to be considered for inclusion in two published volumes, the first focused on multireligious reflections and the second based on interreligious reflections.
-The volumes are expected to be published in the Religion and Borders Series (Fortress/Lexington Books).
+We welcome papers that explore friendship from different disciplines and theological/religious perspectives and are open to a variety of methodological approaches.
+Papers from the Seminar are eligible to be considered for inclusion in a published volume.
+Our first volume focused on multireligious reflections and will be published in Lexington Books Religion and Borders Series.
+A second volume will be based on interreligious reflections, with the publisher yet to be confirmed.